 I grew up with my mom’s favorite saying: “Money doesn’t grow on trees!”.
-So, when I heard about the money plant, I was immediately interested!
+So, when I heard about the Chinese money plants, I was immediately interested!

 While this tree doesn’t literally grow leaves that will turn into paper money, nor will it bear seeds or fruits that become a shiny penny, the origin and the beliefs surrounding it make one heck of an intriguing plant.

 In this article, I’ll discuss 7 fascinating things about the Chinese money plant.
 I can guarantee you it is something that can spark great conversations among your house guests.

 Facts about Chinese Money Plants

 Fact #1: Why is it called a “money tree”?

 Well, this all started in ancient Chinese folklore.

 The story goes that there was a poor farmer who prayed to the Gods to grant him bountiful wealth.
 Then, one day on his farm, he came across a beautiful tree.
 He was so enchanted that he decided to plant and grow more.
 It did not take long for other people to take notice and appreciate the tree’s beauty too.
 Soon after, people started to offer the farmer money in exchange for the plant.
 Since then, a once poor farmer became the wealthiest man in the village.

 Thus, it was coined as the “money tree”<span style=”font-weight: 400;”> because of the fortune the farmer made from selling the plant.